cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/includes/insertSnippets/README.md

-It is possible to define an unlimited number of snippets and to recall them directly in the procedure by typing it's abbreviation.
+It is possible to define an unlimited number of snippets and to recall them directly in the procedure by typing its abbreviation (followed by `Tab`, `Space`, or `Enter`).

 All the reagents can also be inserted by entering `r` followed by the reagent number. i.e. `r2`.

 ![snippets.gif](snippets.gif)

-The ELN also allows to add an unlimited number of meta information.
-Those meta information can be inserted not only in the procedure but also in snippets.
+The ELN also allows to add an unlimited number of meta information key-value pairs.
+Those meta information can not only be inserted in the procedure but also in snippets.
 In order to include the meta information you should type `_` followed by the name of the property.
 For example `_temperature`.
 The use of meta information allows to centralize all the parameters that change from one reaction to another.
 This is especially useful in the case of parallel synthesis.

 ![meta.png](meta.png)